nzyq/ComputerScience/README.md

 Please find the [Contributing Guide](Contributing%20Guide.md) for details.

 ## Disclaimer
 Every effort has been made in the preparation of this material to maximise the accuracy of contents presented.
-However, this material may still contain typographical-errors or inadvertent misleading arguments and therefore please keep conscious attention when going through the material and make any calibration where necessary.
+However, this material may still contain typographical-errors or inadvertent misleading arguments and therefore please keep a conscious attention when going through the material and make any calibration where necessary.

 ## Acknowledgement
 It is challenging to compose an easy-to-understand notebook for a beginner or non-experience leaner to obtain knowledge from the field of computer science, it is even difficult for me as a start-up computing student to organise and present these resources to the audience.
 This is why I am deeply greatful to the content providers and those who sharing their great learning resources on the public websites.